atif-hassan/Regression_ReSampling/README.md

 - **trainX** - Either a pandas dataframe or numpy matrix.
 Data to be resampled.
 Also, contains the target variable
 - **trainY** - Numpy array of psuedo classes obtained from fit function.

+### Important Note
-**Important Note:** All functions return the same data type as provided in input.
+All functions return the same data type as provided in input.

 ### How to import?
 ```python